History (HIST) 209

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Findley, Carter Vaughn, and John Alexander Murray Rothney.
+2011.
 Twentieth-Century World.
 7th ed.
-Boston and New York: Houghton Mifflin Company, 2011.
+Wadsworth.

-The course materials include a study guide, student manual and reading file.
+The course materials include readings and a study guide, all of which are available online.

 Undergraduate Challenge for Credit Course Registration Form